apache/yetus/asf-site-src/source/documentation/in-progress/precommit-advanced.md

 * PATCH\_BRANCH\_DEFAULT is the name of the branch in the git repo that is considered the master.
 This is useful to set in personalities.

 * PATCH\_DIR is the name of the temporary directory that houses test-patch artifacts (such as logs and the patch file itself)

+* PATCH\_NAMING\_RULE should be a URL that points to a project's on-boarding documentation for new users.
+It is used to suggest a review of patch naming guidelines.
+Since this should be project specific information, it is useful to set in a project's personality.

 * TEST\_PARALLEL if parallel unit tests have been requested.
 Project personalities are responsible for actually enabling or ignoring the request.
 TEST\_THREADS is the number of threads that have been requested to run in parallel.